 Armed conflict is ongoing across south-central Somalia.
 Residential areas and markets have been subject to shootings and grenade attacks.

 You should avoid all protests, rallies and demonstrations as they may turn violent.

 Drought conditions and delayed rainfall in southern and central Somalia and areas bordering Ethiopia and Kenya have contributed to the unstable security environment.
-Food shortages are common and have resulted in the displacement of thousands of people.
+Food shortages are common and, along with military operations, have resulted in the displacement of thousands of people.
 This has led to an increase in disease and an increased risk of crime.

 There is no effective police force in Somalia.
 Lawlessness, violent crime, clan violence, banditry and looting are common.

 Anti-Western attitudes are strong in some parts of Somalia.
 This may result in the violent harassment of foreigners, including foreigners of Somali descent.

 Due to the prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Australian currency, credit cards and travellers' cheques are not accepted in Somalia.
 ATMs are not generally available in Somalia.
 US dollars are widely accepted.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Road conditions are poor and dangerous.
 Landmines are a danger throughout Somalia.
 Illegal roadblocks are common.
 For further advice on road travel, see our road travel page.